morinted/ottawapython_plover_talk/README.md

 Handwriting 25WPM < Hunt and Pecker 40WPM < Touch typist 80WPM < Casual Speech 160WPM < Practical Speech Recognition 180WPM < Stenography 225WPM

-These of course are averages, the top typist in the world, Sean Wrona, types at 170 words per minute on average with a QWERTY keyboard.
-The top stenographer in the world, Mark Kislingbury, writes at 360 words per minute on average.
+These, of course, are averages, the top typist in the world, Sean Wrona, types at 170 words per minute on average with a QWERTY keyboard.
+The top stenographer in the world, Mark Kislingbury, holds a world record at 360 words per minute, writing around 250 to 300 words per minute for extended periods of time.

-225WPM is not a speed limit with stenography, but rather a good baseline, as it is the required speed for an individual to be certified for court reporting the United States.
-Some students stop around 180 words per minute mark and do non-realtime jobs that aren't as dependent on speed.
-Many people surpass this 225 minimum, like the captioner who is writing for us today, Mirabai Knight, who writes at an average of 260WPM.
-The stenography speed world record holder, Mark Kislingbury, writes at 360WPM.

-So this is to say that for most people, stenography can increase your writing speed from 2 to 4 times its current speed, faster than human speech.
+So this is to say that for most people, stenography can increase your writing speed from 2 to 4 times its current speed, to a point faster than human speech.

 ---

+# How does it work?

+So how do we get from full words to phonetic systems?
+It's hard to describe, but while learning stenography you get a better grasp on the word startings and endings that you can encounter, as well as the vowel sounds.
+I'll take my example phrase, "Thinking with Portals".
+I see the -ing suffix, which is super common. "with" is a word that is used all the time, we'll just assign it "w".
+There's also the "-s" suffix present.
+Luckily the steno machine ends with an s key so you can pluralize almost any stroke.
+Finally, I'm going to drop unstressed vowels, and mix in a little bit of personal understanding.
+I think of this phonetically as written here, [*phonetically*] "thi-ing wi porals"

+You end up with only three strokes, one per word, with the representation shown below.
+The number of keys you use in a stroke generally doesn't matter, since you move your whole hand up and down.
+So while "with" is just one key and "thinking" and "portals" is 5, there's not much difference in effort there.

+---

+# What is it good for?

+## Accessibility

+Accessibility is very important, and captioning of broadcast television is mandatory in North America.
+Realtime captioning is used to help deaf or hard of hearing individuals -- Mirabai Knight, captioning live tonight, also captions lectures and conventions.
+Currently two of her coworkers at White Coat Captioning, Norma Miller and Stanley Sakai, are captioning the WordCamp conference for deaf or hard of hearing individuals.
+1 in 5 people report some kind of hearing loss.
+It's common for people to have hearing loss and not realize that they are missing out.
+It's also possible for hard-of-hearing individuals to not realize that captioning is a resource that they can be provided with.
+There are definitely points during this conference where I missed what was said and I can't imagine how difficult that must be if you are hard of hearing.

+In the modern age, we face a huge issue where most YouTube videos are posted without transcription, meaning that many cannot view viral videos and important news.
+YouTube has automatic transcription which is laughable because even at 90% accuracy, you are making mistakes every sentence.
+There are many free efforts to caption YouTube videos, but it captioning is much quicker on a steno machine than a keyboard.

+Another opportunity for steno to be useful for accessibility is people who don't speak.
+Anyone who doesn't speak but has full hand motor skills could use stenography to communicate with text to speech.
+They could hold conversations with stenography's great speed that rivals speech.

+The speed offered by stenography is the only equivalent to speaking that currently exists and is reliable.

+Steno is good for other purposes, anyone who types could benefit.
+It helps you get thoughts down and saves time and effort for your hands.
+It's great for chatting online as you can keep the pace of conversation up.

+Steno is also good for, well, coding.

+---

-## What *was* steno?
+## Programming

+I use steno to program now, full time in JavaScript, Java, and Python.
+It works great with Markdown.
+At the worst, it's about as fast as regular keyboard for coding, and at best you can do multiple words, symbols, or structures at once.
+Basically, because of the phonetic system, you never need to move off the "home row" for any symbol, really any word.
+So most symbols are as easy as writing a syllable or a word.
+It's much more ergonomic, I don't need to look at the keyboard ever, and comments and documentation are trivially easy.
+There's a video of me coding a fizzbuzz in JavaScript on the web, I write slowly in the video as I explain my thought process.
+On the right is Mirabai taking down some of Plover's source code.
+She's a faster stenographer than me so you can see what she came up with.

+---

+## Open Source Stenography

 Let's talk a little bit about learning machine stenography about a decade ago.
-To do steno, you need 3 things:
+To learn stenography, you need 3 things:

-- Hardware to input the shorthand
+- Hardware (input)
-- Software to handle the input from the hardware and convert it into plain English
+- Software (logic) to handle the input from the hardware and convert it into plain English
-- Education in order to learn the system and get faster
+- Education (understanding) in order to learn the system and get faster

 Just under a decade ago, all three of these things were only available in proprietary form.

+---

-It cost, in US dollars, about one to four thousand dollars for the hardware, a thousand dollars yearly subscription for the software, and thousands for a college education, which can take 1 to 7 years.
+It cost about one to four thousand dollars for the hardware, a thousand dollars yearly subscription for the software, and thousands for a college education, which can take 1 to 7 years.

 The proprietary software solutions were created for the purposes of creating printed official court transcripts, and as such the software ended up being a walled-garden sandbox where you can only write into a document, like an enhanced Microsoft Word.
 That means that you are limited to only using steno to collect text.

-Steno was probably one of the most proprietary technologies in the world, and it got that way because of its niche use and lower popularity,  leading it to be a market with very few companies in charge.
+Steno was probably one of the most proprietary technologies in the world, and it got that way because of its niche use, leading it to be a market with very few companies in charge.
 All that changed, though, when a geek learned steno.

 ---

+Today steno is a very welcoming and fun community.
+The software to get started is free, there are free tutorials, text books, games, and practicing websites.
+The hardware price has also decreased by a magnitude, bringing it down to the hundreds instead of the thousands.

+---

 Mirabai Knight is, as I mentioned, a geek.
 Here, I've collected some pictures as proof.
 She's captioning this talk today.
 She graduated from a court reporting school in March 2007, and was fed up with the whole system.
 She had this technology that allowed her to express ideas effortlessly at previously unattainable speeds, but was unable to use it for most of her everyday life, with software that was severely lacking in features.
-You can read through all the way back to 2008 where Mirabai had conceived and named what would be "Plover".
+You can read through the Plover Blog all the way back to 2008 when Mirabai had conceived what would one day be Plover.
 She wanted an open source steno program to solve all the problems that the other software didn't.

 But, she couldn't code.
 Whoops.
-So an elevator ad, a little chance, and a dash of fate later, Mirabai actually met a freelance software engineer with a PhD from theMIT media lab who was willing to teach her Python.
+So an elevator ad, a little chance, and a dash of fate later, Mirabai actually met a freelance software engineer with a PhD from the MIT media lab who was willing to teach her Python.

 ---

 Joshua Lifton started to teach Mirabai Python, but as he soon found out, Mirabai wasn't totally interested in learning to code, but rather just how to code a single program.
-So, they started to code Plover together, and given a little bit more time, Mirabai decided that coding wasn't really her thing, and Joshua started developing the application on his own.
+So, they started to code a free steno engine together, and given a little bit more time, Mirabai decided that coding wasn't really her thing, and Joshua started developing the application on his own.

 And so, Plover was born!

 ---

-Oh wait, that's not software, those are Plover birds.
-Where did Dolores go...

----
+Plover is a species of bird.
+Why is it the name of a steno program?
+The way you write Plover on a steno machine is how many court reporters write "moreover".
+Moreover is a very court-ey word, and Mirabai wants Plover to be steno software for everyone, not just for court reporters.

+The wing on the Plover bird Dolores is actually a steno machine, and the dark keys are the stroke for "Plover".

-Plover was unique because it didn't require a steno machine, but rather just any NKRO keyboard.
+Plover is unique because it doesn't require a steno machine, but rather just any keyboard that lets you register all keys at once.
 It was a very simple application and over many years, Plover grew.

-After a few years of development, Joshua Lifton was unable to work anymore on Plover due to his need to focus on Crowd Supply, a crowd funding platform based out or Portland which boasts a high funding success rate.
-Before he was done with programming Plover, though, he committed to design and release an open hardware partner to Plover: the Stenosaurus.
+Josh eventually had to leave the ecosystem to focus on his company CrowdSupply, but before he did he announced the Stenosaurus.

 ---

 The Stenosaurus is still in the works, but it has a blog where you can follow along on its development.
-It is a beautiful piece of hardware but will be hundreds of dollars instead of thousands like the steno machines currently on the market.
+It is a beautiful piece of hardware and will be hundreds of dollars instead of thousands like the steno machines currently on the market.

 So, without a developer, is Plover doomed?
 Well, no. After Josh left, another developer found himself interested in steno.